-Task analysis is the process of identifying how people think about the tasks and how they complete them.
-Task analysis provides a basis for making design conceptual decisions and is an essential, early input to system design.
-Task-oriented design considers the differences that can be observed between the designed task and the way the task is actually performed.
-Activities in performing a task are affected by variations and changes in context, procedures, equipment, products, and materials.
+Task analysis is the process of identifying how people think about tasks and how they complete them.
+This provides a basis for making design conceptual decisions and is an essential, early input to system design.
+Task-oriented design considers the differences that can be observed between the task as designed, and the way it is actually performed.
 Design should take full account of the nature of the task and its implications for the user.
-This includes determining whether specific tasks or functions should be automated or performed by the user.
-The decisions are based on many factors, including the relative capabilities and limitations of humans versus technology.
+This includes determining whether specific tasks or functions should be automated, or performed by the user.